JPWORLD/monami555.github.io/_posts/2016-05-28-java-8-oca-1z0-808-exam-checklist.md

 - the question structure on the exam
 - how to start Java program from command line and what is required for which step (JDK or JRE)
-- what is stored on the heap and what is stored on the stack
+- what is stored on the _heap_ and what is stored on the _stack_

+### Operators and primitive types

+- what are the bit sizes of each primitive type
+- how is a binary, octal or hexadecimal number represented
+- what is upcasting
+- operator types and operator precedence, have practiced that!
+- what is numeric promotion, overflow and underflow
+- which types are not allowed as type of `x` in `switch(x)`

+### Date and Time

+- what are the new classes for that
+- how to create a date/time from `String`
+- how to create custom date/time
+- how to manipulate date/time
+- what is `Period` and `Duration`
+- how to format date/time; what are the predefined formats

 ### Java classes